pekelund-dev/codex-test/README.md

-# ResponsiveAuthApp
+# pknld

-ResponsiveAuthApp is a Spring Boot starter application showcasing a responsive web experience secured with email/password and Google OAuth 2.0 authentication.
+pknld is a Spring Boot starter application showcasing a responsive web experience secured with email/password and Google OAuth 2.0 authentication.
 The UI is built with Thymeleaf and Bootstrap and demonstrates how to surface public and secured pages behind a unified navigation experience.

 ## Features